-This week we saw the launch of the new Capital One Venture X Rewards Credit Card, which is Capital One’s new premium credit card.
-I applied for the card on launch day, and was instantly approved.
-I wanted to share my experience, and also share some trends I’m noticing based on the application data points provided by OMAAT readers (and please continue to share your application approvals and denials in the comments section, so we can get as many data points as possible).
+I wanted to share my experience, and also share some trends I’m noticing based on all the application data points provided by OMAAT readers since the card opened for applications (and please continue to share your application approvals and denials in the comments section, so we can get as many data points as possible).

 In this post I wanted to go over everything you need to know about getting approved for the Capital One Venture X.